I am an Assistant Professor of political science at LMU Munich. I received my Ph.D. from Yale in May 2018.

 l study political behavior and political economy from a U.S. and comparative perspective.
 I am particularly interested in the consequences of behavioral decision-making and institutional context for democratic representation and governance.

-My current research agenda investigates a) the political consequences of time preferences in competitive democracies, b) situational triggers for self-control problems in the political arena, and c) the psychological origins of political time horizons.
-The goal is to study how policy interventions may encourage citizens to make more patient political decisions.
+My current research agenda investigates the psychological and institutional factors that shape time preferences in political behavior.
+The goal is to study interventions that encourage citizens to become more politically engaged and take more sustainable political decisions.